titanlien/flask_sample/README.md

-# use docker-compose to manage these three containers, nginx, flask and mysql.
+# docker-compose, docker-swarm to manage these containers, nginx, interlock, flask and mysql.
 import interlock plugin to configure the procxy in nginx. e.g screenshot